The weak (1,1) boundedness of Fourier integral operators with complex phases: Overview

 \section{Overview}

-In this paper we establish the weak (1,1) boundedness of Fourier integral operators with complex phases and of order $-(n-1)/2.$ Our approach combines two methods.
+Motivated by the developments about complex canonical relations, see e.g. Laptev, Safarov and Vassiliev \cite{Laptev:Safarov:Vassiliev}, Melin and Sj\"ostrand \cite{Melin:Sjostrand1975}, and Martini and M\"uller \cite{MMNG2023}, in this paper we establish the weak (1,1) boundedness of Fourier integral operators with complex phases and of order $-(n-1)/2.$ Our approach combines two methods.
 First, we adapt to our setting the factorisation procedure developed by Tao \cite{Tao} in the proof of the weak (1,1) inequality of these operators in the setting of real-valued phase functions, and the other one came from the global parametrisation of the canonical relation associated to the operator with an appropriate complex phase as observed by the second author in \cite{Ruzhansky:CWI-book}, when extending to Fourier integral operators with complex phases the $H^1$-$L^1$ boundedness result established by Seeger, Sogge and Stein in \cite{SSS}.
 To present our main Theorem \ref{Main:theorem} we are going to introduce some preliminaries.
 We consider $\mathbb{R}^n,$ with $n\geq 2,$ and we denote by the Fourier transform of an integrable function $f\in L^1(\mathbb{R}^n).$